National Honor Society

 To maintain membership in NHS the following requirements must be met:

-You must maintain a cumulative average of 90+.
+You must maintain a cumulative average of 90+ for the core classes.

 You must earn ten service points per year.The points can be earned in the following ways:

 - Short meetings once per month from Sept. to April (one point each meeting)

 - To be announced throughout the year (one point for every hour)

 - There will be at least six more service projects not to mention there are multiple things that can be done around the campus.
 The projects will include both the Awty community as well as the city of Houston itself.
 Officers will be required to help initiate service projects.